Patroklo/yii2-file-uploader/Readme.md

 				];

 	This code will make a copy of the uploaded file (it should be an image) that will be resized to 100x100 mantaining it's ratio (one of the sides won't be exactly of 100 pixels) and will drop it's color quality until it reaches 5000 bytes of weight.

+	For example:

+	return 3;

+	It's also possible to define numerals.
+In this case, the systeml will make 3 exact copies of the uploaded file.

 ### Setting a FileOwnerActiveRecord type class